Series: You Rang, M'Lord?

 - The staff implies that Cissy is equally threatening, if not worse, though she's a perfect gentleman.

-- Break the Cutie: when Poppy was trying to ruin the ball for Ivy.
+- When Poppy was trying to ruin the ball for Ivy.

 - When Lady Agatha dumped George and made him cry.